Wednesday, 11 March 2026

 Eventually, we found a house, but we had to spend 2 months renovating it, which meant spending 12 hours a day working on the new house, plus taking one day off a week to do "normal" things like cooking, shopping, cleaning and laundry.
 As you can imagine, we were exhausted.

 But even though we moved in two months ago, the work on the new house isn't over.
-I've spent every weekend making curtains, and I also have 2 roman blinds to make too.
+I've spent every weekend making curtains, and I have 2 roman blinds to make too.
 I’ve also been doing some cleaning on the outside of the house.

 Plus, we've had to adapt to living in a new suburb, which includes finding our way around locally, settling into a new routine in our new home and getting to know our new neighbours.

 Thankfully, our lives are becoming more normal again now, and I've even organised the cupboards so that I know where everything is.
 And there were all the other disruptions, like attending dozens of open homes, eating up all our chilled and frozen food to empty the fridge freezer before it was moved, all the trips to the DIY store to keep restocking the building materials we needed, choosing and organising flooring and carpets to be fitted, and organising the removalists.
-We also had to go back to the rental property to do a final clean and mow the lawn.
+Then we had to go back to the rental property to do a final clean and mow the lawn.

 As you can imagine, all this was not only time-consuming but also an extreme distraction to my life and my writing routine.
 But I did write and publish 2 novels, and sold many books too.
 So despite my low achievements, I still had an income, and I have a beautiful house to live in.